etal/cnvkit/doc/fileformats.rst

 CNVkit currently uses VCF files in two ways:

+- To extract single-nucleotide variant (SNV) allele frequencies, which can be plotted in the :ref:`scatter` command, used to assign allele-specific copy number in the :ref:`call` command, or exported along with bin-level copy ratios to the "nexus-ogt" format.
 - To :ref:`export` CNVs, describing/encoding each CNV segment as a structural variant (SV).

-- To plot single-nucleotide variant (SNV) allele frequencies in the :ref:`scatter` command, or export these allele frequencies to the "nexus-ogt" format.
+For the former -- investigating allelic imbalance and loss of heterozygosity (LOH) -- it's most useful to perform paired calling on matched tumor/normal samples.
+You can use a separate SNV caller such as FreeBayes, VarDict, or MuTect to do this.
+For best results, ensure that:

+- Both the tumor and normal samples are present in the same VCF file.
+- Include both germline and somatic variants (if any) in the VCF file.
+  (For MuTect, this means keeping the "REJECT" records.)
+  Mark somatic variants with the "SOMATIC" flag in the INFO column.
+- Add a PEDIGREE tag to the VCF header declaring the tumor sample(s) as "Derived" and the normal as "Original".
+Without this tag, you'll need to tell CNVkit which sample is which using the `-i` and `-n` options in each command.

 Target and antitarget bin-level coverages (.cnn)